What Is An Incentive Program And How To Develop One

 #10 Celebrate Success

-Communicate the results of the program with your audience.
+Communicate the employee rewards and results of the recognition program with your audience.
 Share how the program impacted company performance and celebrate both individual and team achievements.
 Support from top management is critical, so make sure company leaders are involved in presentations.
 If you have remote workers, consider web events or other ways in which to involve all participants in the celebration.